google/go-flow-levee/.github/ISSUE_TEMPLATE/false-positive.md

     Sink(nil) // we don't want a report here, since the value that reached the sink is not sensitive }
 ```
+(We are assuming that `Sink` has been configured as a sink.)

 Please make it as easy as possible for us to reproduce what you observed.
 If possible, provide the exact configuration and code on which the analyzer produced a report.
-If you cannot do that (e.g., the code is closed source), please provide a simplified example and confirm that it also yields the false positive report.
+If the code cannot be shared, please provide a simplified example and confirm that it also yields the false positive report.